-Almost anything will be considered, provided it is accompanied by a strong business plan and credible people.
+Almost anything can be considered, provided it is accompanied by a strong business plan and credible people.
 However, it must be something we understand and we can add value to.
-We must maintain a regulatory oversight of the proposition and so we have to be able to touch it.
+We are obliged to maintain a regulatory oversight of each proposition and, so, we have to be able to touch it.

-If we were being totally honest - and we do try - this not insubstantial part of TEn was not planned, but arose organically as a result of a demand we had not anticipated when TEn was founded originally.
-A nice surprise in fact.
+If we were being totally honest - and we do try - this not insubstantial part of TEn was not really planned or foreseen.
+It arose organically as a result of a demand we had not anticipated when TEn was founded.

 Latent Defect Insurance - London Belgravia Brokers

 Young Driver Insurance - MyFirst UK

 The first thing to say is that much of what you have read elsewhere, could well be different here.
 Particularly in terms of the division of labour.

 The exception to that statement is, of course, that TEn exists to foster new insurance enterprises, be they retail or wholesale in orientation.
 And, whether they be schemes/binder based, or recommending standard products.

 We remain an AR network, even in the context of our support of Specialist Brokers.
 We are open to operations that we understand and are within the capability of our systems to support.